 Most retailers will not let you buy any hemp-related products for safety reasons unless you are 21.
 There are exceptions for medical marijuana situations.

-Some people describe the high feeling as a clear-headed feeling, more of a euphoric body sensation.
+Some people describe the high feeling as clear-headed, more of a euphoric body sensation.
 Others have said they don’t feel anxiety or paranoia, typically associated with its analog Delta 9.

-Yes, it is most likely that you will test positive if you consume Delta 8 THC and do so frequently.
+Yes, you will most likely test positive if you consume Delta 8 THC and do so frequently.